oswida/cyber/docs/en/srd.md

 ## Introduction

-**Cyber** was written with the following design philosophies in mind (inherited straightly from Cairn):
+**Cyber** was written with the following design philosophies in mind (inherited straight from Cairn):

 - **Neutrality**: The referee’s role is to portray the rules, situations, NPCs, and narrative clearly, while acting as a neutral arbiter.
 - **Classless**: A character’s role or skills are not limited by a single class.
 Instead, the equipment they carry, cybermods they own and their experiences defines their specialty.